The protectability of machine learning models

 The potential of artificial intelligence(AI) seems limitless.
 One sub-discipline of AI is machine learning(ML).
 At the very heart of ML are the so-called machine learning models(ML models), which store knowledge acquired through training.
 The economic value of ML models is correspondingly high, and with it the interest in their legal protection.

-The starting point of the dissertation project is a definition of the often technically circumscribed and imprecisely used term ML model and its differentiation from other terms.
-Based on this, it is examined how ML models are protected de lege lata against the background of copyright, patent, unfair competition and contract law.
+The starting point of the dissertation project was a definition of the often technically circumscribed and imprecisely used term ML model and its differentiation from other terms.
+Based on this, it examined how ML models are protected de lege lata against the background of copyright, patent, unfair competition and contract law.
 This is important because ML-models are a complex subject of protection and cannot easily be classified into the traditional categories of copyrightable works or patentable inventions.

-The aim of the study is to develop a comprehensive standard work on the protectability of ML models in Switzerland, which creates more legal certainty, identifies regulatory gaps and thus also proposes sustainable solutions de lege ferenda.
+The aim of the study was to develop a comprehensive standard work on the protectability of ML models in Switzerland, which creates more legal certainty, identifies regulatory gaps and thus also proposes sustainable solutions de lege ferenda.